tholonia/tholonia.github.io/_the_book/002-CHAOS.md

 ### Zero

-We represent the general concept of nothingness with the number 0, yet this seemingly simple symbol emerged surprisingly late in human intellectual history.
-Even after its appearance, acceptance took thousands of years and provoked intense debate.
+We represent the general concept of nothingness with the number 0, yet this seemingly simple symbol emerged remarkably late in human intellectual history.
+The historical record shows zero first appearing around the 3rd century B.C., spreading gradually across cultures over the following millennium, and reaching Western Europe only in the 12th century, where scholars resisted accepting it as a legitimate number for centuries more.

-The historical record shows 0 first appearing in Mesopotamia around the 3rd century B.C.
-However, the ancient Indian *Bakshali manuscript*, whose dating remains contested but may extend back several centuries BC based on some scholarly estimates, appears to use a dot symbol (•) to represent zero.
-From these origins, zero spread gradually across civilizations.
-It appeared in Mayan Meso-America in the 4th century A.D., then again in the same region during the 5th century.
-Cambodia adopted it in the 7th century.
-By the 8th century, China and Islamic cultures had integrated it into their mathematical systems.
-Remarkably, Western Europe did not encounter the concept until the 12th century, and even then, European scholars resisted accepting zero as a legitimate number for hundreds of years.

-This resistance becomes particularly striking when we consider that honeybees,[^397] various monkey species,[^378][^379][^380] and crows[^381] all demonstrate a clear understanding of zero in controlled experiments.
-Human exceptionalism takes a blow when corvids grasp what took our species millennia to formalize.

-Animal physiologist Andreas Nieder identified four developmental stages in humanity's adoption of zero,[^377] stages that mirror the psychological progression through grief described by Elisabeth Kübler-Ross.
-This parallel seems apt.
-On an existential level, confronting nothingness resembles confronting death.

-**Stage 1:** Recognition of absence.
-The awareness that something expected is missing.

-**Stage 2:** Conceptual distinction between nothing and something (5th century BC, Greece).

-**Stage 3:** Understanding that zero precedes one in the numerical order (7th century AD, India).

-**Stage 4:** Development of mathematical rules and properties for zero as a symbolic entity (13th century AD, North Africa).

-*Note: These dates represent best-guess estimates based on documented references.*

-The puzzle deepens when we consider the timeline.
-Humans had achieved remarkable cognitive sophistication long before formalizing the concept of zero.
-Anatomically modern humans emerged roughly 300,000 years ago.
-Complex language likely developed 50,000 to 100,000 years ago.
-Yet the mathematical concept of nothing arrived only in the last few thousand years.
-The discontinuity suggests something unusual about zero itself, or about the conceptual leap it requires.
-Some researchers have proposed external catalysts for human cognitive leaps, such as genetic mutations, alien intervention,[^387] or psychoactive compounds.[^388] While these remain fringe theories, they highlight the genuine puzzle presented by the timeline.
+The resistance becomes striking when set against the fact that honeybees,[^397] various monkey species,[^378][^379][^380] and crows[^381] all demonstrate a clear understanding of zero in controlled experiments, suggesting the concept is not cognitively difficult so much as culturally invisible until the right conditions force its articulation.
+Animal physiologist Andreas Nieder identified four developmental stages in humanity's adoption of zero,[^377] and noted that they mirror, perhaps aptly, the psychological progression through grief that Elisabeth Kübler-Ross described.
+The parallel is not merely clever.
+On an existential level, confronting nothingness does resemble confronting death: first comes the recognition of absence, the awareness that something expected is simply not there; then the conceptual distinction between nothing and something (5th century BC, Greece); then the understanding that zero precedes one in numerical order (7th century AD, India); and finally the development of formal mathematical rules for zero as a symbolic entity (13th century AD, North Africa).
+Humanity moved through denial, then recognition, then acceptance, then mastery, and it took thousands of years.

+This protracted timeline has prompted some researchers to propose external catalysts for these cognitive leaps, including alien intervention[^387] and the cognitive effects of psychoactive compounds.[^388] These remain fringe hypotheses, but they underscore the genuine puzzle the timeline presents.
-Zero's arrival coincided with the emergence of the modern world.
-This timing is not coincidental.
-Zero enabled modern mathematics and calculus.
-Without zero, the scientific revolution could not have occurred.
-As zero's practical utility became undeniable, it began to erode philosophical objections grounded in the ancient principle *ex nihilo nihil fit* (from nothing, nothing comes).

-This created considerable discomfort for medieval Christian authorities.
-The concept arrived in Europe through Islamic mathematicians, which alone created ideological resistance.
-More troubling still, if something could come from nothing mathematically, what did this imply about divine creation?
-The theological implications of zero threatened established doctrine.[^366]
+Zero's eventual acceptance coincided with the emergence of the modern world, and not by coincidence.
+Zero enabled calculus and modern mathematics; without it, the scientific revolution could not have occurred.
+Its arrival in Europe through Islamic mathematicians created ideological resistance from the outset, and the theological implications ran deeper still: if something could arise from nothing mathematically, what did that imply about divine creation?
+The concept threatened established doctrine[^366] precisely because it worked.

 [^366]: Seife, Charles. "**Zero: The Biography of a Dangerous Idea**".
 London: Souvenir Press, 2019.
 [^397]: Howard, Scarlett R., Aurore Avarguès-Weber, Jair E. Garcia, Andrew D. Greentree, and Adrian G. Dyer. "**Numerical Ordering of Zero in Honey Bees.**" *Science* 360, no. 6393 (2018): 1124–26. https://doi.org/10.1126/science.aar4975.